ronhuafeng/studio/README.md

 To get started, take a look at src/app/page.tsx.

+## Supporting documents

+- spec.yaml: OpenAPI for FEMA requests and responses.
+- models_v2.py: Pydantic schema for FEMA requests and responses.
+- rules.md: constrains on FEMA related requests and responses.

 ## Running the Application

 The main application runs on a single development server.
 For AI-specific features, a second Genkit server is required.